Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 Oktober 2025 03.26.37 UTC
+- WIB: Minggu, 19 Oktober 2025 04.21.50 UTC
-- WITA: Minggu, 19 Oktober 2025 04.26.37 UTC
+- WITA: Minggu, 19 Oktober 2025 05.21.50 UTC
-- WIT: Minggu, 19 Oktober 2025 05.26.37 UTC
+- WIT: Minggu, 19 Oktober 2025 06.21.50 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"The only place you find success before work is in the dictionary."

-Kategori: inspirational
+Kategori: motivational